Monotone Lagrangians in cotangent bundles of spheres

 \item $\F^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ is the full subcategory of $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ containing only those objects whose underlying Lagrangians are closed. \end{itemize}

-It is an important fact that Hamiltonian isotopies give rise to isomorphic objects in all these categories; in the presence of bounding cochains, this means that if $b$ is a bounding cochain on $L$, and $L'$ is Hamiltonian isotopic to $L$, then there is a bounding cochain $b'$ on $L'$ so that the two corresponding objects of the Fukaya category are isomorphic.
+It is an important fact that in all these categories the isomorphism class of objects is preserved by Hamiltonian isotopies; in the presence of bounding cochains, this means that if $b$ is a bounding cochain on $L$, and $L'$ is Hamiltonian-isotopic to $L$, then there is a bounding cochain $b'$ on $L'$ so that the two corresponding objects of the Fukaya category are isomorphic.

 \begin{remark} If we equip Lagrangians with bounding cochains valued in the maximal ideal $\K_{R,+}$ of $\K_{R,0}$, then we are guaranteed convergence of all the $A_\infty$-operations deformed by such bounding cochains.
 In our case, since the degree of $[pt]\in H^*(S^n;\Z)$ is $n>1$, we could in fact allow bounding cochains $\alpha [pt]$ for arbitrary $\alpha\in \K_R$ in the category of exact Lagrangians $\W^{\Z/2\Z}(T^*S^n;\K_R)$.
-Nevertheless, we would run into convergence issues when taking morphisms with monotone Lagrangians in $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$, which is why we restrict to bounding cochains with coefficients in $\K_{R,0}$.
+Nevertheless, for bounding cochains $\alpha [pt]$ with $\val(\alpha) < 0$, we could run into convergence issues when taking morphisms with monotone Lagrangians in $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$, which is why we restrict to bounding cochains with coefficients in $\K_{R,0}$.
 With minor modifications to our arguments, we could also have equipped all objects in $\W^{\Z/2\Z}_{\mon}(T^*S^n;\K_R)$ with finite rank unitary local systems and suitable bounding cochains. \end{remark}